Aguado4/Block-Chain-Vote/README.md

 2. Deploy the smart contract on a blockchain network.
 3. Connect the frontend to the deployed contract using the appropriate contract address and ABI.

-### Contributing:

-Contributions to enhance the application are welcome!
-Feel free to open issues or submit pull requests for new features or bug fixes.

 ### License: